colin-leeyc/CLpseudobulk/README.md

 # CLpseudobulk
-Pseudobulk analysis for scRNAseq with bootstrapping
+Pseudobulk analysis for scRNAseq by creating artifical replicates by random sampling.
+Subsequently able to iterate random sampling (bootstrapping) and workflow to robustly test the differential expression between conditions.

 Please install the following packages in R prior to use: